vinceEmeka/Task-2/README.md

 - ## Explain in simple terms cherry-pick and the command for it

 **Git cherry-pick** command chooses a specific commit from one branch and applies it to another branch.
-If you commit changes to the wrong branch or want to make the same changes to another branch, you can cherry-pick the commit to apply the changes to another branch It’s great for fixing mistakes and helps maintain a clean and efficient code history.
+If you commit changes to the wrong branch or want to make the same changes to another branch, you can cherry-pick the commit to apply the changes to another branch.
+It’s great for fixing mistakes and helps maintain a clean and efficient code history.

 ![Alt](https://media.geeksforgeeks.org/wp-content/uploads/20220302150302/BeforeCherryPick.jpg)
 **_before cherry pick_**